symbol/symbol/client/catapult/README.md

 ## Building the Image

-To compile symbol-server source code, follow the [building instructions](BUILDING.md).
+To compile catapult-server source code, follow the [developer notes](docs/README.md).

-## Running symbol-server
+## Running catapult-server

-symbol-server executable can be used either to run different types of nodes or to launch new networks.
-This section contains the instructions on how to run the symbol-server for various purposes.
+catapult-server executable can be used either to run different types of nodes or to launch new networks.
+This section contains the instructions on how to run the catapult-server for various purposes.

 ### Test Network Node

 Developers can deploy test net nodes to experiment with the offered transaction set in a live network without the loss of valuable assets.

-To run a test net node, follow [this guide](https://nemtech.github.io/guides/network/running-a-test-net-node.html#running-a-test-net-node).
+To run a test net node, follow [this guide](https://nemtech.github.io/guides/network/running-a-test-net-node.html).

 ### Main Network Node